 By Taxi

 Taxis are readily available in Helsinki.
 You can find them at designated taxi stands.
-They have a meter that calculates the fare based on time and distance.
+Traditional taxis have a yellow taxi sign on the roof and a meter inside.
 Taxis in Helsinki accept both cash and card payments.
 Taxi services are reliable but can be expensive.

 Uber and Bolt operate in Helsinki, providing a cheaper alternative to traditional taxis.